Chasing Waterfalls in the beautiful Aberdare National Park

 • Carry a raincoat or umbrella to use in case it rains.

-• The hike is beginner friendly.
+• The hike is beginner-friendly.

 • Wear comfortable shoes.
-The trails leading to the waterfalls are steep and you do not want to exert too much pressure on your toes.
+The trails leading to the waterfalls are steep, and you do not want to exert too much pressure on your toes.

 Find more tips here to help you prepare adequately for the hike.

 I had a good time with amazing people and would highly recommend Leetle Adventures.
-They are planning another trip back to the Aberdares in March, please reach out to them if you’re interested.

 Chasing waterfalls in the Aberdares was a wonderful experience that I would encourage everyone to try.
 I cannot wait to go back and spend the night in the magical Aberdares.